 It is truly astonishing how perspectives in the minds of some have become so distorted regarding what really matters in this world and what doesn’t.
 The bizarre online reaction to this secretly recorded video was completely irrational and unwarranted.
 A young man touching an airlines video screen with his bare feet might be an unusual sight, but is not something that could ever cause harm, or even an inconvenience, to any other person on that flight, or harm to the screen itself or plane.
 And certainly no cause for all the alarm that’s been depicted.

-Secretly photographing or videoing passengers in order to publicly shame them is not only unethical, it is potentially illegal
+Secretly photographing or videoing passengers in order to publicly shame them is not only unethical, it is morally repugnant

 Is it ethical to secretly take photos of these behaviors for public display and ridicule?
 Not in my opinion.
 If clear rules are being violated during airline travel, then it’s the responsibility of airline personnel to enforce those rules.

-There was a recent article in USA Today called “Passenger shaming: Fair or foul” which brought into question the propriety of this practice, though unfortunately seemed to lean more in favor of its continuing to be done.
+There was a 2016 article in USA Today called “Passenger shaming: Fair or foul” which brought into question the propriety of this practice.

 There also could be legal ramifications related to people being secretly photographed and put up on sites for the purpose of ridicule.
 One law firm has addressed that aspect in the article, “Passenger Shaming: Sweet Revenge or Litigious Trap?“